SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 * **3. Select file** <br/> This will default to the 'data' directory when selecting a text file; alternatively, you can browse elsewhere using the file explorer.

-* **4. Analyze file** <br/> This will default to the 'data' directory when selecting a text file; alternatively, you can browse elsewhere using the file explorer.
+* **4. Analyze file** <br/> This will perform an analysis of the selected text file, which contains one or more TeamworkDeviceIds.

 ## Page info